andrewfer000/CyberLab-Concept/README.md

 ### Creating your first session
-Learn the options with `python3 cyberlab_concept.py --help` Create a new session based on the testlab with `python3 cyberlab_concept.py --newsession` *Record The session ID for use with other commands!
+Learn the options with `python3 cyberlab_concept.py --help` Create a new session based on the testlab with `python3 cyberlab_concept.py --newsession testcourse/testlab` *Record The session ID for use with other commands!
 For example, uU47md3QQG will be used to represent sessions in upcomming commands.
 Be sure to use YOUR session id*